top of page

 Trees have a measurable positive impact on both physical and mental health.

-• Reduce deaths from heart attacks, stroke, and lower-respiratory disease
+• Reduces deaths from heart attacks, stroke, and lower-respiratory disease

-• Provide nutritious local food through fruit bearing trees, bushes, and vines
+• Provides nutritious local food through fruit bearing trees, bushes, and vines

 IMG_0880_edited.jpg